-Barracuda Content Shield (BCS) delivers a powerful web and file threat protection solution along with content filtering.
+Barracuda Content Shield (BCS) agent delivers a powerful web content filtering solution.
 Both multi-tenant (for MSPs) and single-tenant (for non-MSPs) versions are available with either a BCS or BCS Plus subscription.
 Features available with each subscription type are compared in the table below.
 This article guides you through a thorough evaluation of the service.

 When you are ready to convert your 30 day trial to a valid licensed subscription, see Converting Your Trial Subscription to a Valid License.